The galactic acceleration scale is imprinted on globular cluster systems of early-type galaxies of most masses and on red and blue globular cluster subpopulations: Interpretation

 It would be ideal to explore if this mechanism of formation of breaks in GCS density profiles actually works through simulations.
 This is beyond the scope of this paper.
 Here we instead resort to looking for observational signatures of this scenario.

-For giant galaxies, most blue GCs are deemed to be accreted while many of the red GCs are deemed to be formed in-situ \citep{cote98,hilker99}.
+For giant galaxies, most blue GCs are deemed to be accreted while many of the red GCs are deemed to be formed in situ \citep{cote98,hilker99}.
 Under this scenario of the origin of the breaks, we would thus expect that the breaks would be more pronounced for the blue GCs.
 Our data do not show this -- the broken number density profiles of GCSs are observed for both red and blue subpopulations and the magnitude of the break, $a-b$, does not seem to be different for the two subpopulations.
 A quantification through simulations however remains desirable.

-Next, the galaxy sample presented here contains, unlike the sample of BRS19, also relatively low mass galaxies, with the masses of the Small Magellanic Cloud.
-Low mass galaxies are expected to form mostly by in-situ star formation, without a substantial growth through mergers.
-From this point of view, it is unexpected that we detected breaks also in the low mass galaxies.
+Next, the galaxy sample presented here contains, unlike the sample of BRS19, also relatively low-mass galaxies, with the masses of the Small Magellanic Cloud.
+Low-mass galaxies are expected to form mostly by in situ star formation, without a substantial growth through mergers.
+From this point of view, it is unexpected that we detected breaks also in the low-mass galaxies.
 On the other hand, the early-type galaxies of our sample, that are supported mainly by velocity dispersion, might have richer merging histories than the typical dwarf galaxies, which are rotating.
 It is known, however, that dwarf galaxies in cluster environments can transform from disky, rotating dwarfs to spheroidal, dispersion dominated dwarfs via tidal stirring \citep[e.g.,][]{mayer01,mayer01b}.
 In total, we found tentative evidence against the origin of the breaks of GCSs through this mechanism.